Nalonoid/nalonoid.github.io/index.md

 # News

+05-2024 - We presented the [history of Atelier Novat] and how it inspired the micmap project at [Festival Printemps des Cartes]!

+04-2024 - We presented our creation process for the [7 Laux panorama] at the [13th Mountain Cartography Workshop]!

 11-2023 - I'll present my [work] as part of the '[3D for Humanities and Social Science] French Consortium'!

-04-2023 - I presented our '[Controllable Lighting Model for the Rendering of Panorama Maps]' at the 12th [Mountain Cartography Workshop]!
+04-2023 - I presented our '[Controllable Lighting Model for the Rendering of Panorama Maps]' at the [12th Mountain Cartography Workshop]!

 12-2022 - I defended my PhD thesis, titled '[Light Manipulation for an Expressive Depiction of Shape and Depth]'!